 Once a swamp, Le Marais has changed dramatically over the years.
-The neighborhood, which was once synonymous with Judaism in Paris, became a hub for LGBT Parisians from the 1980s.
+The neighbourhood, which was once synonymous with Judaism in Paris, became a hub for LGBT Parisians from the 1980s.
 Today, the area is one of the most popular places to live and shop.
-Visit Le Marais to experience its unique combination of fashion, food and culture.

 Rue des Rosiers